BingoBois/bingoDB/README.md

 3. _Given an author name your application lists all books written by that author and plots all cities mentioned in any of the books onto a map._
 4. _Given a geolocation, your application lists all books mentioning a city in vicinity of the given geolocation._

-The original project description and task can be found [here](https://github.com/datsoftlyngby/soft2019spring-databases/blob/master/Exam/GutenbergProject.md) and the developed project can be found in the repos listed below.
+The original project description and task can be found [here](https://github.com/datsoftlyngby/soft2019spring-databases/blob/master/Exam/GutenbergProject.md) and within this repo are two folders with the teams suggested solution for the project:

+*   DBFinal
+    *   Serves as both the projects backend and a very small frontend (built using server-rendering HTML).
+*   ImportData
+    *   The part of the project that imports information from the various data-files and sends it to the databases.

 The team developed the project using TypeScript (JavaScript), due to the team's previous experience developing with it, as well as the teams confidence that it could live up to all the assignment requirements.

-## **Repo**

-REPO LINK HERE

 ------